-A new state of the art Visitor Centre has just opened at the cave, so visitors can now drive directly to the cave and park there.
-There is also an exhibition area which gives more information on the cave and the area
+Our state of the art Visitor Centre provides free parking for all visitors.
+There is also an exhibition area which gives more information on the cave and the area around the Burren.

-Visitor may work up an appetite touring the cave, (don’t forget the 120 steps!) and many visitors find that a meal or drink in the cafe is the perfect way to round off the trip and recover their strength.
+Visitors may work up an appetite touring the cave, (conquering all 120 steps!) and many visitors find that a meal or drink in the café is the perfect way to round off the trip and refuel for the rest of their day.

 Visitor Centre Images

 Conservation in The Design of the Visitor Centre

 The Doolin Cave Visitor Centre accommodates the reception building for the cave, home of Europe’s most significant wonders of nature, ‘The Great Stalactite’.

 The building comprises a café, exhibition area and craft-shop including ticket office and car park.

 The architects’ brief was to provide a bespoke visitors’ reception building for Doolin Cave that would be sympathetic to the existing underground complex and over-ground landscape, to create an indoor-outdoor space, with maybe one or more sides open to the weather, with special emphasis in sustainable design, eco-friendly materials and would be low/neutral carbon emission.
 Finally, to produce a design that would be ‘reclaimed’ by the natural surroundings over time.

 With the majestic Ivy Cliff as its guardian, the design approach aimed at generating a contemporary building that would blend in and disappear within the existing hills below.

 Internally, as the cave itself, the space would be ‘shaped by the water’ and all materials introduced would be kept in the natural state where possible to appreciate their ‘honesty’, their sculptural qualities.